bioperl/bioperl.github.io/howtos/Advanced_BioPerl.md

 Reusing Code and Working in Collaborative Projects
 --------------------------------------------------

 The biggest problem often in [reusing a code base](https://en.wikipedia.org/wiki/Reusability) like BioPerl is that it requires both the people using it and the people contributing to it to change their attitude towards code.
 People in bioinformatics may be self-taught programmers who put together most of their scripts or programs working alone.
-BioPerl is truly a collaborative project (the core code is the product of about [15 individuals](History_of_BioPerl)) and anyone will be only contributing some part of it in the future.
+BioPerl is truly a collaborative project and anyone will be only contributing some part of it in the future.

 Here are some notes about how a coding style can change to work in collaborative projects.